 - Guidelines for Leaders detail the steps which leaders are advised to follow from the planning stage to the conclusion of a trip.
 A Trip Planning Template is also provided at the end.

-- Access to the Comox Lake Main on ACC-VI trips is facilitated through an agreement with Mosaic, a forest management company.
-The page Access to Comox Lake Main details the information and procedures for trips taking advantage of this access opportunity.
+- Access to the Comox Lake Main and Ash Valley on ACC-VI trips is facilitated through an agreement with Mosaic, a forest management company.
+The page Access to Comox Lake Main and Ash Valley details the information and procedures for trips taking advantage of this access opportunity.

 - The Safety and Incident Reporting section discusses important considerations and priorities when the unexpected happens.
 Forms provided there are to be filed with ACC and copied to ACC-VI if accidents and/or medical incidents happen on a trip.